fedora-infra/bodhi/docs/user/man_pages/bodhi.rst

     ``--user <username>``

-        Filter for overrides by the given username.
+        Filter for overrides by a list of usernames, given as a comma-separated list.

 ``bodhi overrides save [options] <nvr>``